Mark H. Thiemens

-Mark Howard Thiemens is a distinguished professor and the John Doves Isaacs Endowed Chair in Natural Philosophy of Physical Sciences in the department of chemistry and biochemistry at the University of California San Diego.
-He is best known for the discovery of a new physical chemical phenomenon termed the mass independent isotope effect.
+Mark Howard Thiemens is an American geophysicist and chemist, best known for his co-discovery of mass-independent fractionation in 1983 and research into planetary evolution and the atmospheric chemistry of climate change.
+He is a Distinguished Professor and the John Doves Isaacs Endowed Chair in Natural Philosophy of Physical Sciences at the University of California, San Diego in the former Department of Chemistry and Biochemistry, which split in July 2026 into the Departments of Chemistry and of Biochemistry and Molecular Biophysics.
+He was elected to the National Academy of Sciences in 2008 and the Royal Society in 2024.
+For his contributions to geochemistry he was awarded the Leonard Medal in 2017, and the Magellanic Premium in 2026.

-His studies have crossed a broad range of topics including basic physical and quantum chemistry, Solar System origin, tracking the origin and evolution of life on early Earth; stratospheric chemistry, climate change and greenhouse gas identification, Mars atmospheric chemistry, past and future and isotope geochemistry.
+His studies have crossed a broad range of topics including basic physical and quantum chemistry, solar system development, the origin and evolution of life on early Earth, stratospheric chemistry, climate change and greenhouse gas identification, Martian atmospheric chemistry, past and future and isotope geochemistry.
 His work combines photochemical isotope studies, both laboratory and synchrotron based, field work in the South Pole, Greenland Summit and the Tibetan Himalayas for climate and geological sampling across China for early Earth rock records.

 His non-isotope work has included discovery of an unknown source of the greenhouse gas nitrous oxide that lead the global industrial elimination of all emissions, a major contribution to changing global climate change.
 Thiemens has worked on developing new imaging techniques for space mission return samples and detection of superconductivity in nature.

 Education

 Thiemens earned his bachelor of Science degree from the University of Miami.
 His studies with isotope geochemist Cesare Emiliani, PhD student of Harold Urey and a co-discoverer of paleoclimate temperature determination stimulated his interests in isotopes.
 Thiemens received a MS from Old Dominion University and PhD from Florida State University for his research using stable isotopes and particle identification using the FSU Van de Graff accelerator.
-He moved to the University of Chicago at the Enrico Fermi Institute for Nuclear Studies (1977-1980) where he worked with Robert N. Clayton using lunar samples to track solar wind origin and evolution, meteorite cosmochemistry, and early atmospheric chemistry.
+He moved to the University of Chicago at the Enrico Fermi Institute for Nuclear Studies (1977–1980) where he worked with Robert N. Clayton using lunar samples to track solar wind origin and evolution, meteorite cosmochemistry, and early atmospheric chemistry.

 Career

-Thiemens moved to the department of chemistry at the University of California San Diego in 1980, where he was hired as an assistant professor as a replacement for Hans Seuss and took over the laboratory of Nobel Laureate Harold Urey.
+Thiemens moved to the department of chemistry at the University of California, San Diego in 1980, where he was hired as an assistant professor as a replacement for Hans Seuss and took over the laboratory of Nobel Laureate Harold Urey.
 He was promoted to full professor in 1989, and served as the chair of the department of chemistry and biochemistry from 1996 to 1999.
 He was the founding dean of the division of physical sciences and served from 1999 to 2016.